 In this Article

-Watching your baby sleeping peacefully is a blissful experience.
-However, any discomfort that your baby faces, while sleeping or even otherwise, can be heart-wrenching.
-What if you wake up to see the baby drenched in sweat while asleep?
-It can be quite disturbing for parents to find their babies drenched in sweat during the night.
-As a parent, you may be curious to know whether sweating at night is normal in infants or not.
+Watching your baby sleep peacefully is a blissful experience.
+Any discomfort that your baby faces while sleeping or even otherwise, can be heart-wrenching for many parents.
+What if you wake up to see your baby drenched in sweat while asleep?
+It can be quite worrisome, right?
+You may be curious to know whether sweating at night is normal in infants.
 Through this article, we will answer all your queries about the causes of night sweating in babies.

 Video: Baby Sweating While Sleeping – Causes and How to Deal With It

-Night sweat occurs when babies sweat excessively at night while they are asleep, There are various causes of night sweating, and the condition must not be ignored, especially if it persists.
+Night sweats occur when babies sweat excessively at night while they are asleep.
+There are various causes of night sweats, and the condition must not be ignored, especially if it persists longer.

-Sweating while sleeping is a normal phenomenon in children.
-However, if your baby sweats a lot while sleeping, it might be a symptom of an infection that he/she is suffering from, and hence, must not be ignored.
+Sweating while sleeping is a normal phenomenon in babies.
+However, if your baby sweats a lot while sleeping, it might be a symptom of a health issue he is suffering from, and hence, must not be ignored.

-What Are the Reasons For Night Sweat in Babies?
+What Are the Reasons for Night Sweating in Babies?

 We have listed some of the reasons why your baby might be sweating while sleeping.